 6) Check all fuses and circuit breakers of the heating system.

-Properly preparing your home for winter isn't as hard as you might think and it's like putting money in the bank.
+Get Ready For Winter: Properly preparing your home for winter isn't as hard as you might think and it's like putting money in the bank.
 Schedule a weekend out this fall to get ready for the colder weather.
 Some winterizing tasks you can do on your own but if you need assistance you should contact us for help.
 Here are the basics.
 We also recommend you visit our Helpful Links section for tips and suggestions on maximizing the value of your heating and energy budget.
+Tune-Up your Furnace: Call and schedule a routine maintenance and inspection of your furnace each autumn to make sure it is in good working order.
+Make sure that they change your filter so that the boiler will work less hard, use less energy and last longer.

 If your boiler system is old, you might consider updating it.
 New furnaces are far more efficient than ever before which means that more of the fuel used by the furnace gets upstairs as heat.

-A setback thermostat allows you to automatically turn down the heat when you're away at work or when you're sleeping at night, and then boost the temperature to a comfortable level when you need it.
+Use a setback thermostat: A setback thermostat allows you to automatically turn down the heat when you're away at work or when you're sleeping at night, and then boost the temperature to a comfortable level when you need it.
 Properly using your setback thermostat could cut your heating costs from 20 to 75 percent.
 If you do not have a setback thermostat, consider installing one.

-If you have ceiling fans, reverse the switch on them so they blow upward, toward the ceiling.
+Reverse Ceiling Fans: If you have ceiling fans, reverse the switch on them so they blow upward, toward the ceiling.
 Ceiling fans are a great idea in the summer, when air blowing downward can improve circulation and make a room feel cooler.
 By reversing the fan's direction, the blades move air upward in winter.
 This is especially valuable in high ceiling rooms, where heat that naturally rises is forced back down into the room.